 Aviva’s new ESG fund falls short of a “unanimous vote in favour” for a fossil-free fund from the £140m actors’ union pension group, Equity Pension Scheme.

-On the second day of London’s first ever Climate Week, activists from Pension to be Proud and Fossil Free London, with the support of Unfriend Coal, gathered to repeat demands for a fossil-free default pension.
+On the second day of London’s first ever Climate Week, activists from Pension to be Proud and Fossil Free London, with the support of Insure Our Future, gathered to repeat demands for a fossil-free default pension.
 The protest took place in front of the Green Finance Summit, as Aviva Investors’ Chief Responsible Investment Officer, Steve Waygood, took part in a panel entitled “Investing in a Sustainable Future”.

 Thousands of actors and stage managers’ pensions are collected through the actors’ union Equity Pension Scheme, worth £140m, managed by Aviva.
 In 2017, members called for divestment from all fossil fuels in the default pension package – headed by Oscar-winner Mark Rylance and ‘Blood Diamonds’ star David Harewood.
 Equity Pension Scheme subsequently voted unanimously in favour of a fossil fuel free default pension fund.

 Two years later, Aviva’s ‘Stewardship funds’ exclude companies generating more than 25% of revenues from coal mining and power and companies active in tar sands and/or oil operations in the Arctic.
 However, the default ESG pension fund still invests clients pensions into gas and oil companies.